ewilderj/ewilderj/README.md

 ### Interesting historical projects

-If you've known me recently, you might not know [I changed my name](https://medium.com/@edd/wilder-james-57a00bd8822d).
+If you've known for over ten years, you might not know [I changed my name](https://medium.com/@edd/wilder-james-57a00bd8822d).
 Historic OSS contributions all use my previous name.